dfinke/PSharp/README.md

 * Prefix your search *__c:__* to just search commands
 ![image](https://raw.github.com/dfinke/PSharp/master/images/SearchVariables.png)

-#### Plus, you can quickly narrow your search to the usage of a function or variable by placing your cursor in or next to the name and pressing Ctrl+Shift+T
+#### Plus, you can quickly narrow your search of the usage of a function, variable or command by placing your cursor in or next to the name and pressing Ctrl+Shift+T

 ![image](https://raw.github.com/dfinke/PSharp/master/images/SearchContext.png)